How to Create a Temporary Website (Free)

 Step 3: Share the Link

 Send the URL to whoever needs to see it.
-Use link tracking to monitor visits if you want to know who viewed the site.
+Use link tracking to monitor visits if you want to know who viewed the site and when they visited.

 Features That Help